theodi/ODI/charter/governance-team.md

 Purpose: ensure everyone in the team is aware of what is happening

 Scope: mandatory for country-level Nodes.
-Highly recommened for other Node levels.
+Strongly recommened, but optional, for other Node levels.

 1. daily standup with entire team every morning (10 minute)
 1. weekly 30-60 minute management meeting